intelligent-machine-learning/glake/README.md

 ### Features
 - **Efficient**: With internal two-layer GPU memory management and global (multi-GPU, multi-task) optimization, GPU memory pooling, sharing and tiering are realized to provide larger GPU memory for training and inference.
 Multi-path can accelerate CPU-GPU transmission by 3~12X.
 - **Easy to use**: The core functions are transparent to the model and do not require code modification for training and inference, as GLake can be easily plugged into existing engines (such as PyTorch).
+Meanwhile GPU memory internal stats. (e.g., fragmentation) can be queried online with RPC interface
 - **Open and easy to extend**: Configurable strategies (e.g., compression, data verification, different levels of security check) will be provided.
 - **Security**: For troubleshooting problems such as GPU memory out-of-bounds, a built-in GPU memory out-of-bounds detection mechanism will assist in diagnose.
 ### Quick Results